The-breakbar/TISS-Lightning-Registrator/README.md

 ## Bug reports

 All bug reports are appreciated!
-If you find any bugs, feel free to open an [issue](https://github.com/The-breakbar/TISS-Lightning-Registrator/issues).
-Error messages can be found in the console of the tab where the extension was used (they're only present as long as you don't refresh or change the page).
-There might also be an "Errors" button on the browser settings page where the extension was installed.
-It contains errors from the pop-up window, as those are not logged to the regular console.
+If you find any problems, feel free to open an [issue](https://github.com/The-breakbar/TISS-Lightning-Registrator/issues).